aptdnfapt/tmuxai/PLAN.md

     - **`/session` Command and --resotre flag **: Introduce a `/session` command to list all available sessions (by title) and allow the user to switch between them.
     - **Automatic Restore**: When `tmuxai` is started in a directory, it shouldnt resotore anything auto matically unless tmuxai --restore was ran . only then it gong to restore the latest chat from the josns . normally running tmuxai or (--agentic) will result in a new session . and only can get the old session history back by now typing /sessions to choose session  .

-    #### we must add --restore and /session aka both of them
+    #### we must add --restore and /session aka both of them  (((( not done yet )))

-### 3. Intelligent Project Comprehension (`RepoMap`)
+### 3. Intelligent Project Comprehension (`RepoMap`) -- only for agentic

-- **Goal**: `tmuxai` must deeply understand the project's architecture to effectively orchestrate tasks and guide `aider`.
+- **Goal**: Automatically provide the AI with a high-level understanding of the codebase by creating a "repo map," similar to the one used by `aider`.
+This process should be entirely automated and transparent to the user.
-- **Solution**: Implement a `RepoMap` feature inspired by `aider`.
+- **Solution**: Implement a fully automatic, Git-aware `RepoMap` generation and caching system that runs in the background.

-    - **Scanning & Tagging**: Use a parser like `tree-sitter` to scan all files in the repository and identify key code symbols (class/function definitions, references).
-Cache this data for performance.
-    - **Dependency Graph & Ranking**: Build a dependency graph where files are nodes.
-Use an algorithm like PageRank to rank files based on their importance and inter-dependencies.
-This identifies architecturally significant files.
+#### Implementation Steps:

+1.  **Automatic Git Repository Detection**:
+    -   On startup, `tmuxai` will check if the current working directory is within a Git repository.
+    -   The `RepoMap` feature will only be activated if a Git repository is detected.
+This ensures it operates only in intended project environments.

+2.  **Automated Background Processing**:
+    -   The repo map generation is not a user command or an AI tool.
+It is an automatic background process.
+    -   On the first interaction in a session, `tmuxai` will check for a cached repo map.
+If it's missing or stale, it will trigger a one-time generation process.
+    -   The user may see a brief message like "Analyzing project structure..." while the initial map is created.

+3.  **Map Generation Using `ctags` and `git`**:
+    -   `tmuxai` will execute `git ls-files` to get a list of all files tracked by Git.
+This is more precise than scanning the entire directory and naturally respects `.gitignore`.
+    -   This list of files will be passed to the `universal-ctags` command to generate a structured index of all code symbols (functions, classes, etc.).
+    -   `tmuxai` will then parse the `ctags` output and format it into a token-efficient text map.

+4.  **Automatic Context Injection**:
+    -   Before sending any message to the AI, `tmuxai` will automatically load the repo map from its cache.
-    - **Contextual Summary**: Generate a concise, token-budgeted text summary of the ranked files and their key symbols.
-This "repo map" will be provided to the AI as a high-level context of the entire project, allowing it to make better decisions about which files to read or edit.
+    -   This map will be prepended to the system prompt or injected into the turn's context, giving the AI a persistent, high-level overview of the entire codebase with every interaction.
+    -   This is not transient context; it is a foundational part of the AI's knowledge for the session, refreshed as needed.

+5.  **Performance via Caching**:
+    -   The generated map and the modification times of all source files will be stored in the `.tmuxai/` directory.
+    -   Before each new user prompt, `tmuxai` will quickly check if any files have changed since the last map was generated.
+If not, the cached map is used instantly.
+If files have changed, the map is regenerated in the background.

+This approach aligns perfectly with the `aider` philosophy: it's a powerful, automated tool for the AI that "just works" in the background without any user or explicit AI intervention, providing crucial context for intelligent code assistance.

 ### 4. Enhanced Output Formatting